Juice Boy Videos

 Two Thousand Eighteen was a year filled with both joy and sorrow; buoyed by success yet scarred by tragedy; suffused with hope but plagued by pessimism; our Future obfuscated by humanity’s obsession with personal gain often at the potential risk of species Omnicide.
 We have become the personification of an Ouroboros…obsessed with the Past, its lessons ignored, trapped by our own hubris in a repetitive cycle of self-annihilation.

-Take for instance the spate of fires here in California.
+Take for instance the recent spate of fires here in California [and the entire West Coast].
 While everyone accurately decries the loss of life, the evisceration of the forests, the destruction of property, and the negligence of private enterprise to effectively manage our resources, no one is talking about limiting the development of forest lands for human habitation.
 The responsibility for these fires has been attributed to equipment failures owned by the privately-held “public” utility company that provides power to these unfortunate communities, which has in turn prompted a spate of lawsuits that have now forced the company to file for bankruptcy protection.
 But what if those houses weren’t built there in the first place?
 What if instead of private ownership, all property was state-owned like in Israel and housing was built near transportation hubs instead of in or near environmentally vulnerable watersheds and forests?
 Hmmm….

 “California wildfires in the Butte Country communities of Paradise and Redding accounted for “eighty-six people dead, 14,000 houses incinerated and more than 500 businesses destroyed.
 Paradise, a quaint forested community in Butte County, torched to near extinction.
 The Camp Fire, the deadliest wildfire in state history, broke out Nov.
 8 and may be linked to Pacific Gas and Electric Co. equipment, capping another catastrophic year for California wildfires.
 The Carr Fire in Redding sent a lethal fire tornado swirling through neighborhoods.
 The Woolsey Fire tore through Los Angeles and Ventura counties.
 The Mendocino Complex in Lake and Mendocino counties grew to become the largest fire in state history in terms of acreage.
 The Ferguson Fire closed Yosemite National Park for weeks at the peak of tourist season.”